robstave/d3-mitre-ai-experiment/README.md

 ## Overview

-An experiment to see how well Chat models do with creating D3 visualizations.
+An experiment to see how well the current LLM models do with creating D3 visualizations.
+Note, this is 10/2024.
+In a year it will already be outdated!

 The goal is to attempt to write as LITTLE code as possible.
 If something needs fixing, work it in the prompt.

-Im using a combination of Claude, and ChatGPT O1-mini/o-preview.
+Im using a combination of Claude (3.5), and ChatGPT O1-mini/o-preview.
+Im paying for GPT, but figured I would run out my allotment of Sonnet prompts first just to see how well that goes.

+I will be needing some Widgets in a bit and we have crafted our own before.
+I think the requirements call for just a pie chart.
+I think we can do better.
+I have never tried a radar chart, which is NOT where we need to be going...but hey, its an experiment right?

+## Preliminary work

 At first I thought I would consult with o1-preview for an outline.

 [Initial request overview](00-01-initial-request.md)

-Ok...wow...5 weeks.
+Ok...wow...5 weeks!
+5 Weeks cant be right.
 Im hoping 2 hours or so.

 Lets ask for a preview